jetstream-cloud/js2docs/docs/ui/cli/openrc.md

     </td>
   </tr>
   <tr>
-    <td style="width: 40%; word-wrap: break-word;" !important>If you're using two-factor auth with your credentials as XSEDE does, you'll likely get a Duo or Authenticator screen here.</td>
+    <td style="width: 40%; word-wrap: break-word;" !important>If you're using two-factor auth with your credentials as ACCESS does, you'll likely get a Duo or Authenticator screen here.</td>
     <td><a href="/images/JS2-Access-Duo-Screen.png" target=_blank><img src="/images/JS2-Access-Duo-Screen.png"></a>
     </td>
   </tr>